digitalaidseattle/plymouth-housing/docs/designs/transaction-design.md

 - **Risk**: Unauthorized Access
   **Mitigation**: Role-based access control ensures that only admin users can access transaction history.
 - **Risk**: Data Integrity Issues
   **Mitigation**: All transaction data will be logged with unique GUIDs and linked to the user performing the action.
-The `TransactionHistory` table will ensure that all actions are logged with accurate timestamps.
+The `Transactions` table will ensure that all actions are logged with accurate timestamps.
 - **Risk**: Query Performance
-    **Mitigation**: Use indexes on frequently queried columns (e.g., `UserID`, `transaction_date`, `TransactionGUID`) to improve query performance for large transaction datasets.
+    **Mitigation**: Use indexes on frequently queried columns (e.g., `user_id`, `transaction_date`, `TransactionGUID`) to improve query performance for large transaction datasets.
 - **Risk**: Front-end Validation Failure **Mitigation**: Ensure proper validation on the frontend to prevent unauthorized access and ensure that all data inputs are sanitized before sending to the backend.